 Dissertations at Wheaton should be theological in orientation.
-The Biblical Studies program emphasizes issues related to biblical theology, by which we mean biblical-theological readings of particular books or authors (e.g., theology of a particular book; a theme or doctrine developed by one or more books or authors; related theologies of two or more biblical books).
+The Biblical Studies Concentrations emphasize issues related to biblical theology, by which we mean biblical-theological readings of particular books or authors (e.g., theology of a particular book; a theme or doctrine developed by one or more books or authors; related theologies of two or more biblical books).
 This does not necessarily mean that every dissertation attempts 'whole Bible theology' in an overall, synthetic sense.
-The theological studies program emphasizes theological interpretation of Scripture, the history of biblical interpretation, historical theology in selected periods, and constructive evangelical theology.
+The Theological Studies Concentrations emphasize theological interpretation of Scripture, the history of biblical interpretation, historical theology in selected periods, and constructive evangelical theology.

 Dissertations are not expected to be "integrative" in the sense that they must involve interdisciplinary or cross-disciplinary work.
-While such integration is encouraged where natural and making a vital contribution to the central thesis and goal of the dissertation, it is not required that dissertations in theology involve the Old or New Testament as disciplines, nor that dissertations in Old or New Testaments involve systematic or historical theology as disciplines, nor that dissertations in Old Testament must involve the New Testament, and vice versa.
+While such integration is encouraged where natural and making a vital contribution to the central thesis and goal of the dissertation, it is not required that dissertations in theology involve the Old or New Testament as disciplines, nor that dissertations in Old or New Testament involve systematic or historical theology as disciplines, nor that dissertations in Old Testament must involve the New Testament, and vice versa.

-Wheaton admits to its Ph.D./BTS program only students who plan to write dissertations in areas of interest to the specified Ph.D. mentors.
-Students admitted to Wheaton's Ph.D. program are encouraged to do preliminary work in the dissertation before arriving on campus.
-Such preliminary study will enable the student, in consultation with the mentor, to refine the dissertation area into an acceptable dissertation topic more quickly.
-Subject to the counsel of the mentor, students are also encouraged to consult other BTS faculty with expertise in their chosen area of studies.
+Wheaton admits to its Program only students who plan to write dissertations in areas of interest to the specified Ph.D. supervisors.
+Students admitted to the Program are encouraged to do preliminary work in the dissertation before arriving on campus.
+Such preliminary study will enable the student, in consultation with the supervisor, to refine the dissertation area into an acceptable dissertation topic more quickly.
+Subject to the counsel of the supervisor, students are also encouraged to consult other BTS faculty with expertise in their chosen area of study.